 “Putting all your faith in vaccination alone is putting all your eggs in one basket,” said paediatrician Annie Sparrow, assistant professor of global health and deputy director of the Human Rights Program at Icahn School of Medicine at Mount Sinai in New York City.

 “When people are still living in abysmal conditions that are unsanitary, unhygienic and with contaminated water, there will still be exposure,” she told IRIN.

 For Adam Coutts, an honorary research fellow at the London School of Hygiene and Tropical Medicine, the Iraq case says a lot “about the severity of poverty and state neglect of large numbers of the population as well as the decrepit condition of public health and healthcare services over the last 10 years in Iraq”.

-“The humanitarian response sectors need to look at how they explicitly interlink and affect each other rather than continuing to use the 'silo mentality',” Coutts said.
-“Without tackling sanitation and nutrition, any health interventions and vaccine programmes are likely to fail or have reduced efficacy.”
+As IRIN documented in an in-depth “The humanitarian response sectors need to look at how they explicitly interlink and affect each other rather than continuing to use the 'silo mentality',” Coutts said.
+“Without tackling sanitation and nutrition, any health interventions and vaccine programmes are likely to fail or have reduced efficacy.” ]

 The UN Children’s Fund (UNICEF) said that in areas where poor sanitation, lack of hygiene and malnutrition were prevalent, additional awareness activities and sanitation drives would be carried out alongside the distribution of vaccines.

 This is the second country-wide immunization drive to take place in Iraq this year, following an earlier campaign in March in response to cases discovered across the border in Syria in 2013.
 More rounds are planned for May and June.